We cannot solve our problems with the same thinking we used when we created them.Albert Einstein

 You might wonder if coaching is like therapy.
 Well it is similar, since it involves conversation and trust.
 The difference is that the coaching process does not involve delving into your past or diagnosing your psychological condition.
 Coaching, is focused on finding out who you are and tapping into your hidden potential.
 From there, we can determine what would make your life work better for you.
 Coaching focuses on moving you forward.

 Similar to what a therapist does, in each coaching session, I endeavor to listen for what is beneath my client’s words.
 This is so I can point her toward her own wisdom and enable her to find her own answers.
-Unlike a therapist, I rarely give my client advice, because it would not be nearly as effective or useful as the answers my client will come up with herself when her mind is clear and focused.
+Unlike a therapist, I rarely give my client advice, but I help her find her own best solutions.
+Anything I come up with, will not be nearly as effective or useful as the answers my client will come up with herself when her mind is clear and focused.

-As a Coach, I truly care about my clients and want to help them to lead happier more fulfilling lives at work and at home.
+As a Coach, I truly care about my clients and want to help them to lead happier more fulfilling lives in all areas.
 This is accomplished through honest conversations.
 Simple, relaxed discussions that will help my clients to create the lives they want to live.